ds4se/chapters/abramhindle/energymining.md

 ### N-Versions

-The first step to any successful attempt at optimization is to measure what the system before optimization.
+The first step to any successful attempt at optimization is to measure system performance before optimization.
 If we are measuring software energy consumption to determine the impact of changing the code we should measure the system before the modification to allow for comparison.
 Our work in Green Mining has shown that software does